UW Colleges Student Accessibility Services

 Toll Free: 1-888-463-6892

-The Director of Accessibility Services works with the Campus Contacts to coordinate student accessibility services.
-The Director reviews the disability related documentation submitted by the student in order to determine the student's eligibility for accommodations, and writes the accommodation plan with input from the student and campus contact.
+The Director of Student Accessibility Services works with the Campus Contacts to coordinate eligible students' accommodation services.
+The Director reviews student applications and disability-related documentation in order to determine each student's eligibility for specific accommodation services.
+With input from the student and the Campus Contact, accordingly writes the accommodation plan recommendations.